-- 1) Candidates applying for the Bachelor of Communication and Journalism Course must have a Bachelor's Degree in any faculty from a statutory University.
-Those who have appeared for their final degree examination may also apply, but their admission (in case they are selected on the basis of performance in the Aptitude Test) will be confirmed only after they submit the final degree examination marklist. - ii) Employed students, if selected, must submit a No Objection Certificate from their employers at the time of taking admission. - iii) a) All candidates must appear for the Aptitude Test on the date specified in the admission notice.
-Admission is strictly on marit in the Aptitude Test in their respective categories.
+- i) Candidates applying for the Bachelor of Communication and Journalism Course must have a Bachelor's Degree in any faculty from a statutory University.
+Those who have appeared for their final degree examination may also apply, but their admission (in case they are selected on the kasis of performance in the Aptitude Test) will be confirmed only after they submit the final degree examination marklist. - ii) Employed students, if selected, must submit a No Objection Certificate from their employers at the time of taking admission. - 111) a) All candidates must appear for the Aptitude Test on the date specified in the admission notice.
+Admission is strictly on merit in the Aptitude Test in their respective categories.
 Candidates in the Open and the Reserved categories must score a minimum of 45 % AND 30 % marks respectively in the Aptitude Test to be considered for admission. - iii) b) The Aptitude test for the Bachelor of Communication and Journalism Course candidates seeks to assess their ability, aptitude and media awareness.
 It consists of a written test (100 marks), a personal interview (45 marks) and earlier curricular as well as co-curricular achievements (5 marks).
+The written test consists of questions on composition iv) If any of the selected candidates fails to report in time or pay the respective fees. it will be assumed that they are not interested in joining the Course and their seats will be offered to candidates on the waiting list.

-The written test consists of questions on composition i) Ju (essay, precise, comprehension / translation) carrying 60 marks, and questions on current events, general knowledge, and media awareness carrying 40 marks.
-The personal interview is conducted by a panel of three experts including the Head of the Department.
+(essay, precise, comprehension / translation) carrying 60 marks, and questions on current events, general knowledge, and media awareness carrying 40 marks.
+The personal interview is conducted by a panel of three experts including the Head of the Department. ę